-There are nearly 200 District-regulated public supply utilities.
+There are nearly 200 public and private water supply utilities in the District.
 To strengthen communication with these utilities, the District developed the Utility Services Program.

 Traditionally, the District has used regulation and cooperative funding to manage and influence water management decisions.
 The Utility Services Program is expected to enhance cooperation by communicating key programs that the District has to offer as well as allowing the District to learn about specific challenges that utilities are facing.

 One tool created for this program is the Utility Reference Manual.
 This manual identifies and concisely explains key programs and tools offered by the District at no charge to help utilities with their plans and processes.
 It also provides links to additional sources and specific contact information for each topic.

 How can the Utility Services Program help utilities?